gokhanmeteerturk/chatfic-format/docs/README.md

 > author: /u/yourusername
 > patreon-username: yourpatreonusername
 > episode: 1
-> characters/player/name: John
-> characters/alice/name: Alice
-> characters/alice/color: #0000FF
-> characters/bob/name: Bob
-> characters/bob/avatar: bob.jpg
-> characters/mike/name: Mike
-> characters/jes/name: Jessica
 ```
 ### Characters
-Characters are defined within the "characters" section and can have attributes like name, color, and avatar.
+Characters are defined within the "characters" section and can have attributes.
 Currently supported attributes are name, color, and avatar.
 Additional attributes may be included with v1.x minor updates, so parsers and renderers should expect to encounter unknown additional attributes.

 "player" and "app" character slugs are reserved. "app" slug should never appear in the characters section of your story metadata.
 While "player" should definitely appear: